ruby/rbs/docs/CONTRIBUTING.md

 1. Pick the class/library you will work for.
 2. Assign yourself on the [work spreadsheet](https://docs.google.com/spreadsheets/d/199rRB93I16H0k4TGZS3EGojns2R0W1oCsN8UPJzOpyU/edit#gid=1383307992) (optional but recommended to avoid duplication).
 3. Sort RBS members (if there is RBS files for the classes).
-    - Use `bin/sort` command and confirm it does not break definitions.
+    - Use `bin/sort stdlib/path/to/signature.rbs` command and confirm it does not break definitions.
-    - Commiting the sorted RBSs is recommended.
+    - Committing the sorted RBSs is recommended.
 4. Add method prototypes.
-    - Use `rbs prototype runtime --merged` command to generate the missing method definitions.
+    - Use `rbs prototype runtime --merge CLASS_NAME` command to generate the missing method definitions.
-    - Commiting the auto generated signatures is recommended.
+    - Committing the auto generated signatures is recommended.
 5. Annotate with RDoc.
-    - Use `bin/annotate-with-rdoc` to annotate the RBS files.
+    - Use `bin/annotate-with-rdoc stdlib/path/to/signature.rbs` to annotate the RBS files.
-    - Commiting the generated annotations is recommended.
+    - Committing the generated annotations is recommended.
 6. Fix method types and comments.
     - The auto generated RDoc comments include `argslist` section, which we don't expect to be included the RBS files.
     - Delete the `argslist` sections.